simonm3/mim/README.rst

 * proxy.py
 * users.py to see available machines to target on the local network
-* arp -t <ip address> to initiate arp attack on a target ip
+* arp <target> to initiate arp attack on a target ip

 iii.
 Run fake access point